• Skip to main content

 Ingredients For Base Hashbrown Casserole Recipe

-• Ore-Ida Shredded Hash Brown Potatoes, thawed (or any brand of frozen hash brown potatoes)
+• Frozen Shredded Hash Brown Potatoes, thawed (Any brand of frozen hash brown potatoes is fine)

 • Sour Cream